uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Financial Officer Gautam Patel
 Office: [AB](#astronomy-building)101-**X**

 Gautam Patel processes reimbursement claims for the department.
+This can be for anything from purchasing something for a department event to claiming the flights for a trip.
 He'll go through your expenses with you and make sure they get charged to the correct account.

 #### Computing Manager Hugh Zhao